GhostPack/SharpDPAPI/README.md

 The **masterkeys** command will search for any readable user masterkey files and decrypt them using a supplied domain DPAPI backup key.
 It will return a set of masterkey {GUID}:SHA1 mappings.

+`/password:X` can be used to decrypt a user's current masterkeys.
+If `/target` is also supplied with `/password`, the `/sid:X` full domain SID of the user also needs to be specified.

 The domain backup key can be in base64 form (`/pvk:BASE64...`) or file form (`/pvk:key.pvk`).

     C:\Temp>SharpDPAPI.exe masterkeys /pvk:key.pvk